wimglenn/advent-of-code-data/README.rst

    export AOC_SESSION=cafef00db01dfaceba5eba11deadbeef

+*Note:* Windows users should use ``set`` instead of ``export`` here.

-This is a cookie which is set when you login to AoC.
+The session ID is a cookie which is set when you login to AoC.
 You can find it with your browser inspector.
 If you're hacking on AoC at all you probably already know these kind of tricks, but if you need help with that part then you can `look here <https://github.com/wimglenn/advent-of-code/issues/1>`_.